What Is Artificial Intelligence for Social Media?

 Social Creation and Management

 Marketers spend a ton of time creating content for social media distribution, then managing distribution and engagement across channels.
-Traditional marketing automation tools help with this, by streamlining social media scheduling and monitoring.
+A traditional social media management tool helps with this, by streamlining social media scheduling and monitoring.
 But AI tools take it further.

-Tools exist to completely auto-generate social media content across channels, going so far as to automatically include hashtags and shortened links.
+Tools exist to auto-generate social media content across channels, going so far as to automatically include hashtags and shortened links.
 Tools also exist to auto-schedule these shares in bulk.
-Overall, AI is able—today—to handle certain types of social media creation and management in minutes.
+Overall, an AI tool is able-today-to handle certain types of social media creation and management in minutes.

-A number of AI-powered tools exist to deliver insights from your brand’s social media profiles and audience.
-This often involves using the power of AI to analyze social media post at scale, understand what’s being said in them, then extracting insights based on that information.
+An AI-powered social monitoring tool or social listening tool can deliver insights from your brand's social media profiles and audience.
+This often involves using the power of AI to analyze social data at scale, understand what's being said in them, then extracting insights based on that information.

-That data, properly applied, allows AI social media tools to help you track your global brand equity, find emerging consumer trends, find new audiences to target, keep tabs on brand reputation, and identify promising new avenues for social media promotion.
+That data, properly applied, allows AI social media monitoring tools to help you track your global brand mentions, find emerging consumer trends, find new audiences to target, keep tabs on brand reputation, monitor every social mention, and identify promising new avenues for social media promotion.

 Social Media Advertising

-Many social networks give marketers an unprecedented ability to run paid ads to platform users based on highly granular demographic and behavioral targeting.
+Almost any social media platform gives marketers an unprecedented ability to run paid ads to platform users based on highly granular demographic and behavioral targeting.
 But marketers still need to write or create ad creative...or do they?